If you’ve got questions about fraternity or sorority life at UA Little Rock, please check out these Frequently Asked Questions (FAQs):

 Is there a cost to join?

-Given the benefits provided, fraternity and sorority membership is a bargain.
-However, students should consider the costs in planning their personal budgets.
+Given the benefits, fraternity and sorority membership is a bargain.
+However, students should consider the costs as they plan their budgets.
 There is a $15-$25 application fee associated with the Fraternity & Sorority Life application.
 Dues vary from chapter to chapter because of size, insurance and tax assessments, national fee structures, etc., but typically dues range from as little as $200 to upwards of $500.
 Most chapters also offer a variety of payment plan options.
 Students should be aware that there might be one-time costs established by the international headquarters for initiation and pledging during the first semester of membership.